ZekeSnider/jekyll-apple-maps/README.md

 ![Hero image for jekyll-apple-maps](/assets/hero_image.png)

 This gem provides [Jekyll](https://jekyllrb.com) integrations for the [Apple Maps server APIs](https://developer.apple.com/documentation/applemapsserverapi/).
+It allows you to include Apple Maps content in your site using Jekyll Liquid tags.
 Currently it supports the following APIs:

 + [Snapshots](https://developer.apple.com/documentation/snapshots)
   + Supports both light and dark modes with dynamic `picture` tags